-I have recently finished my Ph.D supervised by Dr David Croydon as part of the MASDOC programme at the University of Warwick and am now an Early Career Fellow with the IAS.
+I have finished my Ph.D supervised by Dr David Croydon as part of the MASDOC programme at the University of Warwick.
 I graduated from the University of Warwick in 2013 with a first class honours degree in MMORSE.
 My main academic interests revolve around probability theory; in particular, random walks in random environments.
 Most of my work to date has been on biased random walks on Galton-Watson trees conditioned to survive however I am also researching more general randomly trapped random walks.
 I am also interested in stochastic particle systems having done my masters dissertation in coupling results for interacting particle systems with Dr Jon Warren.

 I have submitted various articles in the field of random walk in random environment.
 More information can be found here.
 Below is a list of papers submitted for publication:

 - A quenched central limit theorem for biased random walks on supercritical Galton-Watson trees (arXiv)

 - Central limit theorems for biased randomly trapped random walks on (arXiv)